 Introduced with a few limitations, Remix OS works only on Windows PC, 7.0 or later in 64-bit, and Core i3, i5, or i7 are available with no support for AMD chipsets.

 Ensure that your machine has at least 4GB RAM and 8-16GB storage and activater ‘Virtualization Technology’ in BIOS, which can require a little of your patience and learning curve before any further process for absolute non-techies but there are video tutorials for that.

 4. Bluestacks 3 – Free & $2 per month

 As previously mentioned, Bluestacks is one of the pioneer gaming leaders.
 Android Nougat has been currently testing this must-have platform.
-While it remains for free to use and supports both Windows & Mac.
+While it remains free to use and supports both Windows & Mac.

 This Android emulator is appreciated with seamless syncing with the computer peripherals, multiple support, and an extra advantage that makes it fully compatible with your Android TV as well.

-If you want to achieve the best results then, playing high graphics GUI games with a system that is adorned with the graphics card is the most favorable.
+If you want to achieve the best results, then playing high graphics GUI games with a system that is adorned with the graphics card is the most favorable.

 You can rather root Bluestacks easily and enjoy all the best benefits that rooting has to offer.

 Bluestack is undoubtedly a superior service, and as such it eventually demands more from your system to deliver the best output, such as 4GB of RAM is a minimum ask.
 Any less than this would give you some trouble.

 Bluestack was one of the first and best Android emulators in the market, but constant crashes make a bad user experience.
 Now the newer version is much more stable.